Why entering a Photo Contest?

 - You may disregard your first ideas, though, because they’re probably too apparent, and wait until you feel you have something really original.

-- Only enter photo contests that appeal to you, so you like the subject.
+- Only enter a photo contest that appeals to you, so you like the subject.

 - Shoot pictures designed for the competition and begin focusing on ideas as far in advance as possible.